jenpetsmit/eutilities/eutils/egquery.md

 **Function**

-Searches a text query in all Entrez databases and returns the number of results for the query in each database.
+Searches for text you provide in all Entrez databases and returns the number of results in each database.

-## Required Parameter
  ### Required Parameters

 **Table 1.
 EGQuery Required Parameters**